kaisttruelab/CE252/index.md

 ### Course	Description

-Introductory	 course	 on	 data science	with	 focus	 on	Civil	 Engineering	applications.
-The course	if	based	on	UC	Berkeley	Data	Science	course	Data	8.
-The	course	will	cover	basic knowledge	 required	 for	 advanced data	 science	 including data	 literacy, probability, statistical inference,	 modeling	 with	 regression.
-Prior	 training	 in	 basic	 engineering mathemtics is	required.
+Introductory course on data science with a focus on Civil Engineering applications.
+The course is based on UC Berkeley Data Science course Data 8.
+The course will cover basic knowledge required for advanced data science, including data literacy, probability, statistical inference, and modeling with regression.
+Prior training in basic engineering mathematics is required.
 Coding experience is helpful but not required.